Electrolysis School

 What Does an Electrologist Do?

-The basic steps include:
+The basic steps of electrology are:

-2. The needle applies electrical current to the follicle, which damages it enough to prevent it from growing hair.
+2. The needle applies an electrical current to the follicle, which damages it enough to prevent it from growing hair.

 There are three types of electrolysis methods: galvanic, thermolysis, and blend.